jdillard/sphinx-link-graph/README.md

-# Sphinx link graph
+# Sphinx link graph extension

-A link graph generator for Sphinx.
+A Sphinx extension to generate an interactive graph of internal links.

 ## Inspiration